 The famous Chinese theatre in Hollywood is the first to make the list.
 This theatre is one that thousands of visitors come to daily.
 Unfortunately, so many people just come to see the hand & footprints of the stars out front without ever stepping inside this historical theatre.
 Most people have no idea what they are missing out on.
 The main theatre is truly spectacular.

-The IMAX theatre is the second larges screen in the world but what really sets this theatre apart is the history.
+The IMAX theatre is the second largest screen in the world but what really sets this theatre apart is its history.
 Countless movie premieres have been held here over the years with big stars constantly walking through the doors.
 The lobby always has costumes and props on display and the decor is really outstanding.
 I have watched many movies at this theatre over the years and it never disappoints.
-If you join the free VIP program you can redeem a free IMAX ticket or 4 tour tickets for your birthday.
-You can find out more about that here.

 Disney’s El Capitan Theatre

 With the El Capitan Theatre Disney creates a magical experience for those of us who love movies and Disney.
 El Capitan is one of the grand movie palaces that was built in 1926 and is full of history.
 When I watched Frozen here it snowed during Let It Go.
-This theatre always add a special touch to every movie and that is what makes this theatre worth checking out.
+This theatre always adds a special touch to every movie and that is what makes this theatre worth checking out.
 Goldstar almost always discounted tickets for El Capitan movies.
+This is one of my favorite movie theatres in LA.

 The Egyptian Theatre